 Although the nationwide percentage of ballots sent to overseas citizens was greater than the percentage sent to uniformed services members, the proportion of ballots sent to overseas citizens or uniformed services members varied by state.
 Arkansas, Montana, Tennessee, and Wyoming, for example, reported that UOCAVA ballots were split about evenly between uniformed services members and overseas citizens.
 However, the District of Columbia, Hawaii, Massachusetts, New Jersey, New York, and Rhode Island all reported that more than 90% of UOCAVA ballots were transmitted to overseas citizens.
-American Samoa and the U.S. Virgin Islands reported that 100% of UOCAVA ballots were transmitted to uniformed services voters, and more than 60% of UOCAVA ballots were transmitted to uniformed services members in Alaska, Oklahoma, and Washington State.
+American Samoa and the U.S. Virgin Islands reported that 100% of UOCAVA ballots were transmitted to uniformed services members in Alaska, Oklahoma, and Washington State.
 Figure 5 shows the percentage of ballots transmitted to uniformed services voters versus overseas citizens.

-$^{^{23}}$ The percentage of UOCAVA ballots transmitted to uniformed services voters was calculated as B5b/B5a x 100.
+23 The percentage of UOCAVA ballots transmitted to uniformed services voters was calculated as B5b/B5a x 100.
 The percentage of UOCAVA ballots transmitted to overseas citizens was calculated as B5c/B5a x 100.
 Casewise deletion was used at the state level when calculating national percentages.
 An additional 1% of the transmitted ballots could not be classified by voter type.